ggndpsinghgit/CarsalesChallenge/README.md

 - Display a single row on an iPhone.
 2 or 3 rows on an iPad depending upon the orientation.

 ##### Fulfilment
 - A `UICollectionView` is the obvious choice to display a grid of items.
+- All image views have an embedded `AsyncImageView` that loads the image asynchronously using Combine.
 - UI for the collection view and the cells is created using auto-layout with programmatic constraints.

 ##### Issues